Top 20 types of surveys: The Ultimate Guide to Survey Research Methods

 • Non-response bias.
 Kiosk surveys rely on respondents to take the initiative and complete the survey.
 This can lead to non-response bias, as those who choose not to participate may have different attitudes or behaviors than those who do.

-7. Phone Surveys
+7. Phone surveys

 Interviews with participants over the phone, which can be conducted using various modes, including landlines, cell phones, and VoIP services.
 Participants are typically recruited through a random sampling method, like a list of phone numbers, and are asked to complete the survey over the phone.